jkawamoto/psi/node/dlpa/README.md

 Note that, before running the above command, you need to install python3 and pip command.

+Additionaly, if you install [gmpy2](https://pypi.python.org/pypi/gmpy2), computation time will be reduced.
+To install gmpy2 in mac, you also need to install mpc, mpfr, and libmp.
+Those three packages are available in [Homebrew](https://brew.sh/).

 ## License
 This software is released under The GNU General Public License Version 3,